jongtao/KS108_Driver/README.md

 A minimal KS108 LCD Driver Implemented for AVR with PC utilities to convert PNG images to C constants.

+Please read http://jongtao.github.io/things/pages/10-10-14/ for more details about the original application.

 lcd.c
 -----